Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Ganging can be problematic when it acts as a barrier between the joiners and the existing members of the group.
 For example, if the joiners seem to have greater affinity for each other than they do for the group, the purpose of ganging is defeated.

 Notice how people join your groups.
 Which strategies work best?
-First in this series Go to top Top Next issue: Not Really Part of the Team: I Next Issue
+Social Entry Strategies: I First issue in this series Go to top Top Next issue: Not Really Part of the Team: I Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info